canonical/terraform-provider-maas/docs/resources/vlan.md

 ### Optional

-- `dhcp_on` (Boolean) Boolean value.
-Whether or not DHCP should be managed on the new VLAN.
-This argument is computed if it's not set.
 - `mtu` (Number) The MTU to use on the new VLAN.
 This argument is computed if it's not set.
 - `name` (String) The name of the new VLAN.
 This argument is computed if it's not set.
 - `space` (String) The space of the new VLAN.
 Passing in an empty string (or the string `undefined`) will cause the VLAN to be placed in the `undefined` space.
 This argument is computed if it's not set.